 One of the most popular features of the AWESOME Symposium is the “BUZZ”- talk around the table with other leaders.
 Conversations at the 2017 Symposium related to session topics and began with participants answering this question: What word best describes what you want to gain from the Symposium?
 The answers:

-BUZZ Session comments also contribute to AWESOME Collected Wisdom, which will be published in REALITY CHECK: Volume 6.
-Watch for more details soon.
+BUZZ Session comments also contribute to AWESOME Collected Wisdom, published in REALITY CHECK: Volume 6.